INNVTV/NetCore-Clean-Architecture/README.md

 xxxx

 ## Cross Cutting Concerns
-Cross cutting concerns such as logging, authorization, etc... are handled by:
+Cross cutting concerns such as logging, caching, authorization, etc... are handled by:

 ## ViewModels
 View models that are returned from Query methods will include UI related values such as "canDelete" and "canEdit"